Sustainability at SIUE

-“The renovated and expanded Art and Design Building has opened gathering spaces and increased useable critique spaces, natural light and air quality,” said Barbara Nwacha, associate professor and chair of the SIUE Department of Art and Design.
+“The renovated and expanded Art and Design Building has opened gathering spaces and increased useable critique spaces, natural light and air quality,” said Barbara Nwacha, associate professor ing the SIUE Department of Art and Design.
 “All these elements help students and faculty better manage their research and art-making processes.”

-Described during its ribbon cutting ceremony by SIUE’s College of Arts and Sciences Dean Aldemaro Romero as a “safe, modern and inspirational environment,” the new building provides opportunities for faculty and students, as well as a chance for the public to appreciate artwork created by the internal campus community and artists.
+Described as a safe, modern and inspirational environment, the new building provides opportunities for faculty and students, as well as a chance for the public to appreciate artwork created by the internal campus community and artists.

 A featured attraction of the ribbon-cutting was the artwork of the late Cuban artist Emilio Sanches, and alumnus Bolivian native Gonz Jove.
 Jove is an internationally recognized artist who graduated from SIUE in 1978 with a bachelor’s degree in art with a focus in sculpture.
 He spoke enthusiastically to the crowd of more than 200 about his SIUE experience.